-The FY 2011-12 operating budget states that major revenues are expected to come from service charges (\$16,894).
-The total budgeted income is \$23,015.
-Major expenditures are expected to go professional and specialized services (\$9,442), maintenance (\$3,195) and utilities (\$8,655).
-The total budgeted expense is \$24,219.
-The budget is expected to be balanced, with a net use of the reserve funds of \$1,204.
+The FY 2011-12 operating budget states that major revenues are expected to come from service charges (\$41,464).
+The total budgeted income is \$44,595.
+Major expenditures are expected to go professional and specialized services (\$25,277), maintenance (\$7,486) and utilities (\$7,952).
+The total budgeted expense is \$44,952.
+The budget is expected to be balanced, with a net use of the reserve funds of \$357.

 The District is financed for services through annual fees and tax revenues.
 Existing services fees and District reserve funds finance Capital Improvement projects as well as regular operations and maintenance costs.
-There are annual opportunities for restructuring service charges to fund District operations based on the costs involved in water supply, street lighting and storm drainage.
+Park fees can be adjusted annually up to 3% for inflation.
+It is anticipated that a Proposition 218 hearing will be held during the current fiscal year for an increase to water service fees.